 Dietary Changes to Combat Insomnia

 A diet high in sugar and refined carbohydrates can cause the brain to be more alert, thereby causing sleeplessness.
 Likewise, eating food late in the evening can cause your digestive system to wake up, which makes it harder to get a good night’s sleep.
-We advise, if possible, to eat dinner at least three hours before turning in for the night and to incorporate adequate protein into your diet.
+We advise to eat dinner at least three hours before bed and to incorporate adequate protein into your diet.